-2.1 Review of related literature
+2.1 Review of Related Literature

-Historical background of the low vision
+Historical background of education of the low vision

-Before the 20th century distinction between the education experience of children who had low and those who were functionally blind did not exist. children with low vision were taught to read and write in Braille and to cover their face and arms or high collars, often fitted with aprons and read Braille with their eyes(burrit,1916) .in some cases ,teachers were told to dim the lights in the classroom to discourage their use when reading Braille.
-In the early 1900's Astute observers in Europe and United states recognized that children with low vision needed to be educated differently from children who were functionally blind (Hathaway, 1945 to 1959) James Kerr, the first medical director of the survey of the London (England) school board included a survey of the visual status of all children in the District in a general school health programme.
-An ophthalmologist bishop Harman found that many of the children covered by this survey had high myopia (near rightness) and could see items that were eclipse their eyes.
+Before the 20th century distinction between the education experience of children who had low vision and those who were functionally blind did not exist.
+Children with low vision were taught to read and write in Braille and to cover their face and arms or high collars so often fitted with aprons and read Braille with their eyes (Burrit,1916) In some cases, teachers were told to dim the lights in the classroom to discourage the use of the when reading Braille.
+In the early 1900's astute observers in Europe and United states recognized that children with low vision needed to be educated differently from children who were functionally blind (Hathaway, 1945 to 1959) James Kerr, the first medical director of the survey of the London (England) school board included a survey of the visual status of all children in the district in a general school health programme.

+An ophthalmologist Bishop Harman found that many of the children covered by this survey had high Myopia (near sightness) and could see items that were close their eyes.
 Kerr reported these results to the second international congress of the school hygiene in 1907 and proposed that children had educational needs that were different from those of children who were totally blind.
-In 1908, the London county council formed the first class in the world for children with low vision called myope school to differentiate them from the children who were blind.
-In 1909 Edward E. Allen director of the Perkins institute in the united states visited the school to find ways to get rid of the problems facing education of the visually impairment alongside the functionally blind.
-Acting on his observation he was instrumental in starting a class of its kind in the US called 'defective eye sight class" and Perkins Institute supplied funds for the materials that were used (Hamaway 1943/1959, merry 1933)
+In 1908, the London county Council formed the first class in the world for children with low vision called Myope school to differentiate it from the school for children who were blind.

+In 1909 Edward E. Allen director of the Perkins Institute in the United States visited the school to find ways to alleviate some of the problems of educating children with low vision alongside with those who were functionally blind.
+Acting on this observation he was instrumental in starting class for children with low vision in Robury Massa Chussete in 1913.
+The first class of its kind in the US was called "defective eye-sight class" and called Perkins Institute supplied funds for the materials that were used (Hamaway 1943/1959, Merry 1933)

-In 1913 Robert b.
-Irwin, director of special classes for children who were blind in Cleveland suggested that children with low vision should be segregated from those with no vision and that special material should be developed for them.
+In 1913 Robert B. Irwin, director of special classes for children who were blind in Cleveland suggested that children with low vision should be segregated from those with no vision and that special materials should be developed for them.
 (Koestler 1976)

-Therefore he established a "conservation of vision" class at Waverly school in Cleveland, the second programme for children with low vision in the United States whereby children with low vision were educated with children with normal vision as much as possible.
+Therefore he established a "conservation of vision" class at the Waverly school in Cleveland, the second program for children with low vision in the United States whereby children with low vision were educated with children with normal vision as much as possible.

-A school begun to question the inclusion of children with low vision in schools for blind, professional organization began to address the issue.
-Ohn Burnt attached the use of aprons and high collars to prevent children with low vision from using their eyes and stated-that the children with low vision should be educated in local schools with special trained teachers.
-In 1945 the first textbook on children with low by Hathaway 1943 /1959 was published.
+A school began to question the inclusion of children with low vision in schools for the blind, professional organization began to address the issue.
+Ohn Burnt attached the use of aprons and high collars to prevent children with low vision from using their eyes and stated that the children with low vision should be educated in local schools with special trained teachers.
+In 1945 the first textbook on children with low by Hathaway 1943/1959 was published.
 In 1947 the American printing house for the blind (APN) began to publish textbooks in large print for school children.
-By the end of the 1940's some 17 or 18 residential schools for the blind had been established with specially equipped classrooms for children with low vision (Koestler, 1976).
+By the end of the 1940's some 17 or 18 residential schools for the blind had been established with specially equipped classrooms for children with low vision (Koestler, 1976)